Nofraag/Hybrid-State-Machine--Docs/docs/index.md

     // priority used in conflict resolution
     public override float stateWeight => 0.5f;

-    // states that cannot be active at the same time as this one public override List<State> illegalStates => new List<State>
+    // types of states that cannot be active at the same time as this one public override List<Type> illegalStates => new List<Type>
     {
-        new SprintingState()
+        typeof(SprintingState)
     };

     public override void OnAdd()     => Debug.Log("Focused started.");